Note: This blog article was updated in June 2023 to reflect new information.

-The NOAA is predicting an above-normal hurricane season, which lasts from June to November.
-To prepare your community for emergencies, it’s essential to have a communication plan in place.
+To keep your community informed during an emergency, it’s important to have an established communication plan.
+A well-thought out communication plan helps to create a sense of comfort and peace of mind for your residents.
+During times of crisis, your residents rely on timely and accurate information to make informed decisions and stay safe.
 This communication plan should include how you plan to keep employees, board members, residents, vendors, and any other parties informed.
-When you communicate well with residents, it gives them comfort and peace of mind, while allowing you to build trust with them.
+When you communicate well with residents, it allows you to build trust with them.

-In this post, you’ll learn about what your emergency community communication plan should cover.
-We’ll also be referring to the experiences that Karl Kuegler (Imagineers Management) shared in his talk “Recover and Respond: Emphasizing Community after a Disaster” at the recent CAI Annual Conference.
+In this post, you’ll learn about what your emergency community communication plan should cover and how technology can be a valuable tool for communicating timely, accurately, and with compassion.
+We’ll also be referring to the experiences that Karl Kuegler (Imagineers Management) shared in his interview with Pilera CEO Ashish Patel and his talk “Recover and Respond: Emphasizing Community after a Disaster” at the 2022 CAI Annual Conference.

 1. Internal communications